 Throughcare may consist of giving advice and guidance on matters such as housing and welfare benefits, or education and training or alcohol/ drugs rehabilitation.
 Voluntary throughcare services are available for all released prisoners from Orkney who are within 12 months of release from prison.

-Other agencies are also required to co-operate with these responsible authorities to manage the risks posed by high-risk offenders including Jobcentre Plus, registered social landlords, voluntary organisations and companies providing electronic monitoring of offenders.
+Other agencies are also required to co-operate with these responsible authorities to manage the risks posed by high-risk individuals including Jobcentre Plus, registered social landlords, voluntary organisations and companies providing electronic monitoring of individuals.